Consistent model selection in the spiked Wigner model via AIC-type criteria: Empirical results

 \section{Empirical results}

-In this section\footnote{The results of this section can be replicated using the \textbf{R} code available at {\url{https://soumendu041.gitlab.io/swm-aic}}.}, we report simulation experiments comparing $\aic$, $\gaic{2 + \delta_N}$, $\gaic{\gamma}$, $\saic$ and the scree-plot estimator.
+In this section\footnote{The results of this section can be replicated using the R code available at {\url{https://gitlab.com/soumendu041/swm-aic}}.}, we report simulation experiments comparing $\aic$, $\gaic{2 + \delta_N}$, $\gaic{\gamma}$, $\saic$, the scree plot estimator and $\saic^{\mathrm{(ad)}}$, the data-driven version of $\saic$ with the scree plot estimator providing a pilot estimate of $k$.
 We report two performance metrics for each estimator $\hat{k}$ based on Monte Carlo replications: (i) average dimensionality of the selected model along with the corresponding standard error estimates and an estimate of the \emph{probability of correct selection (PCS)}, i.e. $\bP(\hat{k} = k)$.

 For the AIC-type estimators, we use the scores \eqref{eq:gaic-known-sigma} for known $\sigma$ together with various estimates of $\sigma$, and also the scores \eqref{eq:gaic-uknown-sigma} for unknown $\sigma$.
-For the scree-plot estimator, we use estimates of $\sigma$.
+For the scree plot estimator, we use estimates of $\sigma$.
 Below S-1 refers to the situation, where we use the \emph{oracle} value of $\sigma$ in the estimators.
 S-2 (resp.
 S-3) refers to the situation where we use $\hat{\sigma^2_0}$ (resp. $\hat{\sigma^2_{\alpha}}$) as an estimate of $\sigma$.
 Finally, S-4 refers to the situation (applicable to the AIC-type estimators only) where the scores corresponding to unknown $\sigma$ are used.